 Obviously, the great flexibility in these constraint conditions allows for tailoring a very detailed and problem-specific set of constraint conditions.
 Violating none of them can be understood as analogous to minimizing an objective function.
-Besides criteria which can be easily and directly derived from the available set of specific observations on a given system, one might want to constrain more and other elements of model response such as flows, and relations between integrated flows or efficiencies in ecological jargon.
+Besides criteria that can be easily and directly derived from the available set of specific observations on a given system, one might want to constrain more and other elements of model response, such as flows and relationships between integrated flows or efficiencies in ecological jargon.
 Since such magnitudes are usually not observed, one would have to resort to the ecological or environmental literature for appropriate ranges.
 However, such additional constraints can only help to rule out ecologically or physically implausible behavior of a model, but not to identify the parameters for a given, specific system as such.

-The concepts of system's behavior space and model response set are quite versatile, and in fact, can even accommodate measures such as the sum of squares of deviations of model output from corresponding observations.
-A traditional squared error criterion can be understood as a measure of distance in the response vector space between any singular model response and the required target, the system's behavior region.
-The latter, however, is represented by a singular point (compare section 4.1 for a discussion of the different concepts and their relationships).
+The concepts of system behavior space and model response set are quite versatile and, in fact, can even accommodate measures such as the sum of squares of deviations of model output from corresponding observations.
+A traditional squared-error criterion can be understood as a measure of distance, in the response vector space, between any singular model response and the required target, the behavior region of the system.
+The latter, however, is represented by a singular point (Section 4.1 includes a discussion of the different concepts and their relationships).

-Along each of the relevant dimensions of the behavior space, the set of available observations can now be used to define a range, or a probability density distribution, within which the (observed) systems state was found, and, consequently, within which the simulated systems state ought to be.
+Along each of the relevant dimensions of the behavior space, the set of available observations can now be used to define a range, or a probability density distribution, within which the (observed) state of the system was found and, consequently, within which the simulated state ought to be.
 Each of the ranges in the model response space therefore constitutes a constraint condition imposed on an allowable model output.
-The defined allowable model response set can be understood as a filter that will separate the class of all model responses into allowable ones--contained in the allowable model response set--and its complementary "unrealistic" subset (compare 2.3).
-Figure 2.2 gives an example for projections of model response on planes of two constraining response variables, with the allowable ranges forming a darkened rectangle in the projection plane.
+The defined allowable model response set can be understood as a filter that will separate the class of all model responses into allowable ones - contained in the allowable model response set - and its complementary "unrealistic" subset (Section 2.3).
+Figure 2 gives an example of projections of model response on to planes of two constraining response variables, with each allowable range forming a darkened rectangle in the projection plane.